Alejandro Majorkas: Immigrants Are the 'Backbone' of US Economy

-Immigrants — but not the 285 million Americans — are “the backbone” of the U.S. economy, says the pro-migration chief of President Joe Biden’s Department of Homeland Security.
+Immigrants — legal and illegal, but not the 285 native-born million Americans — are “the backbone” of the U.S. economy, says the pro-migration chief of President Joe Biden’s Department of Homeland Security.

 DHS secretary Alejandro Mayorkas made the claim via Twitter April 28, when he tweeted about his purchase of lunch for his deputies at a New York restaurant run by Venezuelan immigrants: